Market Entry Assurance

-Market Entry Assurance is the process applicants must take to provide assurance that their business capability can uphold market obligations.
+Market Entry Assurance is the process applicants must undertake to provide assurance that their business capability can uphold market obligations.

-The MEA process consists of a series of documents applicants must complete to establish their interest in entering the market, their plan for operation, how they gained assurance and evidence on how they are able uphold their obligations, and if necessary, how they will carry out market entry assurance testing.
+The MEA process consists of a series of documents applicants must complete to establish their interest in entering the market; their plan for operation; how they gained assurance and evidence on how they are able uphold their obligations; and if necessary, how they will carry out MEA testing.
 For further information on this process please refer to CSD 0001 (Market Entry Assurance and Market Re-assurance).

-This is the first step in the MEA process.
-The Trading Application is a simple form designed to signal an applicant’s intent to start the process.
+The Trading Application is a simple form to signal an applicant’s intent to start the MEA process.
 It provides MOSL with information on the applicant and their intentions within the market.

-The Applicant Information Return (AIR) asks applicants to set out their plans for operating in the market.
-It includes questions around business structure, operating model, training, policies, procedures and systems that will be used.
+The Applicant Information Return (AIR) requires applicants to set out their plans for operating in the market.
+It includes questions regarding business structure; operating model; training; policies; procedures and systems that will be used.
 Not all capability needs to be in place at this stage of the process, but if it’s not, applicants need to provide dates of when it will be available to MOSL.
 The AIR is also where applicants decide how they will progress through the MEA process and whether they plan to go through enhanced certification or self-certification.

 - Small scale of operations

-If applicants meet all the above criteria, they can progress through self-certification MEA.
-If they are using the HVI, have a large scale of operations, or mostly automatic processes, they will need to go through the enhanced route.
+If applicants are using the High Volume Interface (HVI), have a large scale of operations, and/or mostly automatic processes, they will need to undertake enhanced certification.

-Here, applicants will set out their planned Market Entry Assurance Plan (MEAP) showing when they expect to proceed through the rest of MEA.
-Using this draft template, applicants should enter the dates in which they would prefer to attend training, and when they plan to submit the rest of the documentation required.
-The MEAP helps applicants to plan when they are estimated to complete the process, and helps MOSL plan resourcing for activities such as training and testing accordingly.
+Applicants will then set out their planned Market Entry Assurance Plan (MEAP) showing when they expect to proceed through the rest of MEA.
+Using the draft template above, applicants should enter their preferred training dates and when they plan to submit the rest of the documentation required.
+The MEAP helps applicants estimate their completion, and assists MOSL in planning for activities such as training and testing.

 MEA Testing (MEAT) is made up of two phases; Interface and Data Transaction Testing (IDTT), which tests whether the applicant’s systems can communicate with CMOS and; Market Scenario Testing (MSR), which is a series of business scenarios likely to be used in the market.
 Applicants need to complete both phases, but only need to carry out scenarios which involve capability to be used in the High-Volume Interface (HVI).
 If a scenario is intended to be carried out only using the Low Volume Interface (LVI), an applicant would not have to complete it.

-Once an applicant has successfully completed the MEA process, MOSL will grant MEA Certification, confirming the applicant’s capability is certified for use in the market MOSL will also inform Ofwat that MEA certification has been granted, so they can issue the applicant with a licence to operate.
+Once an applicant has successfully completed either the self-certified or enhanced MEA process, MOSL will grant MEA certification, confirming the applicant’s capability is certified for use in the market.
+MOSL will also inform Ofwat that MEA certification has been granted, so they can issue the applicant with a licence to operate.